axondeepseg/axondeepseg/docs/source/documentation.rst

 guide is `conda <https://conda.io/docs/>`_, which is installed by default with Miniconda.
 We strongly recommend you create a virtual environment before you continue with your installation.

-To create a Python 3.6 virtual environment named "ads_venv", in a terminal window (Mac OSX or Linux) or Anaconda Prompt (Windows) run the following command and answer "y" to the installation instructions::
+To create a Python 3.6 virtual environment named "ads_venv", in a terminal window (macOS or Linux) or Anaconda Prompt (Windows) run the following command and answer "y" to the installation instructions::